phuongpm241/phuongpm241.github.io/_posts/2020-05-23-a-temporary-state-of-life.markdown

   <figcaption>Flying Through the Storm by Doodles N' Dabbles</figcaption>
 </figure>

 A distant relative whom I knew since I was a kid passed away two days ago.
-I got the news through my mum's laconic text: "We are going to attent Auntie X's funeral."
+I got the news through my mum's laconic text: "We are going to attend Auntie X's funeral."

 Auntie X lived with us for a few years to take care of my brother and me while my parents were busy with their new ventures.
 In my memory, she was this firm, tanned, cooper-skin, 5.5 feet tall woman who was just a few years older than my parents.
 She led a tranquil and sustainable life in the countryside before living with us.
 She was simple and credulous.
 All things considered, she was happy and healthy.